taaaraaa/lighthouse-data-notes/Python/jupyter.md

 - Restart and Clear output: The codes will remain without having been run.
 You would see No output

 - Restart and Run All Cells

+## Google Drive
+We can use [Colab app](https://colab.research.google.com/drive/) to add notebooks in google drive